Being Your Own Kind of Beautiful: Learning to Appreciate Yourself

 This brings me to my next piece of advice that I will offer to you to practice being your own kind of beautiful which is to stop comparing yourself to others, period.
 Many times, no matter what our station is in life or how many compliments we receive from others, we somehow still feel like we fall short in comparison to someone else.
 What I have discovered is that a person will not be able to fully appreciate their own beauty if they continue to try and emulate someone else’s beauty.
 It is irrational to look at the external beauty of someone else and feel envious.
 First of all, envy is a sin and secondly physical beauty is fleeting, so why even bother.
 So, instead of comparing yourself to others you should thank God for creating you in his own image.
 On this subject, I want to share how moved I was by a speech given by Iyanla Vanzant entitled, “You Matter”.
 In it she stated something that really grabbed my attention regarding the whole concept of how wasteful it is to compare yourself to others.
 In her speech she said, “It is an act of violence to compare yourself to other people”.
 That is such a powerful statement!
 In order to fully appreciate the full force of this statement, you have to take a moment and absorb its significance.
 If you really think about it, not only is it an act of violence, it is also irreverent to compare yourself to others which in a way marginalizes your own beauty and uniqueness.
 Ironically, I found this concept also works in the reverse as it reminds me not to look at others with such a critical eye and to appreciate the fact that they too are uniquely designed by God.
 Psalm 139:14 says, ‘I praise you, for I am fearfully and wonderfully made.
 Wonderful are your works; my soul knows it very well”.

-See also Beauty is Everywhere
+See also What Is Innocent Beauty

 One final suggestion that I will impart on the subject of being your own kind of beautiful is that it is important to appreciate and not emulate others’ beauty.
 It is one thing to admire a person’s beauty, however, you have completely crossed the line if your adoration of another leaves you feeling demoralized.
 Fortunately, there is a healthy balance between celebrating your own beauty and appreciating others’ beauty; particularly without feeling jealousy which is a by-product of emulation.
 The most confident women are those who embrace their own beauty and can appreciate others for their beauty in a healthy way.
 This confidence is reflected in many ways such as being graceful in how you carry yourself as it will reflect in how you view others.
 As the saying goes, “Elegance is [the only] beauty that never fades”.
 As I stated earlier, beauty is unique to each individual and it does not always mean physical beauty.
 Yes, it is important to strive to be your best self, inside and out.
 However, you do not have to jeopardize your self-worth in the process by impersonating others.
 That is why it is important to check yourself from time to time to ensure you keep a healthy balance between appreciating versus emulating others.
 Feeling confident in who you are and what you have to offer will allow you to appreciate others at a greater level for who they are without feeling envious by trying to imitate them.